-The Company's Board of Directors has affirmatively determined that two of its five directors (Sam Lai and Maggie Yu) are non-independent directors of the Company and three of its five directors (Douglas Branch, Michael Lenner and Minghui (Alan) Gao) are independent directors of the Company.
-The Company's audit committee consists of the three independent directors - Douglas Branch, Michael Lenner and Minghui (Alan) Gao.
-Mr. Branch is the chair of the audit committee.
-The Company shall replace one of these audit committee members within one year following the listing with an independent director who will qualify as an audit committee financial expert under SEC rules and as a financially sophisticated audit committee member under the Nasdaq rules.
+The Company's Board of Directors has affirmatively determined that two of its six directors (Sam Lai and Maggie Yu) are non-independent directors of the Company and four of its six directors (Douglas Branch, Hilary (Hui-Chong) Bui, Minghui (Alan) Gao, and Michael Lenner) are independent directors of the Company.
+The Company's audit committee consists of the four independent directors: Messrs.
+Branch, Gao, and Lenner, and Ms. Bui.
+Ms. Bui is the chair of the audit committee and qualifies as an audit committee financial expert under SEC rules and as a financially sophisticated audit committee member under the Nasdaq rules.